UniqeBd/UniqeBd/LANGUAGE_STATS.md

    - **Provides detailed logging** showing which new repositories were detected
    - Commits changes if statistics have changed

-## 🎯 Immediate Updates for New Repositories
+## 🎯 Quick Setup for New Repositories

 ### Method 1: Automatic Detection (Recommended)
 - The system runs **daily** and will detect new repositories within 24 hours